TaygaHoshi/tt-project/Lists/List of Witchcraft Spells.md

 **Duration:** 1 round
 **Effect**
 	(Projectile)
-	Choose an element.
-A powerful arc of lightning leaves your hand and strikes your target, dealing 15 damage.
-If the target is soaked, it is no longer soaked and is instead electrified.
+	A powerful arc of lightning leaves your hand and strikes your target, dealing 10 damage.
+If the target is soaked, it is also electrified.